Skip to main content

 Cluj-Napoca

-• Overview: Romania’s second-largest city, Cluj-Napoca, has evolved into an IT stronghold with a youthful population.
+• Overview: Cluj-Napoca has evolved into a major IT stronghold with a youthful population.
 It offers a mix of historical landmarks, universities, and a lively nightlife.

 • Attractions: Educational institutions, nightlife, cultural events.